WHAT TO EXPECT WITH GOVERNMENT SHUTDOWN

 What to expect with government shutdown.
 This has become a topic of concern for many people who may be impacted by a shutdown of government services.
 If recent past history is any guide, the shutdown hopefully won't last for more than a few weeks, while the politicians rangle over what policies they want enacted, just how far they are willing to go to get them, and who caves in first.
 The obvious question mark, is that with political discourse and compromise being at a minimum, who knows how long this may actually play out.

-What to expect with government shutdown is anybody's guess at this point.
+What to expect with government shutdown.
+This is anybody's guess at this point.
 A partial government shutdown is less than two weeks away with President Trump and congressional Democrats locked in a dispute over border security and no resolution in sight.
-Funding expires for a number of key government agencies on December 21st at midnight.
+Funding expires for a number of key government agencies, including the IRS on December 21st at midnight.
 And while there is still time to avert a shutdown, so far the two sides have been unable to reach an agreement to keep the government open.